Ask Urban Scout: The Preparedness Question

 Show your support and appreciation for Urban Scout

-6 Comments on “Ask Urban Scout: The Preparedness Question”
+6 responses to “Ask Urban Scout: The Preparedness Question”

 love your breakdown and responses that expose some civilized thoughts and fears behind the longing for security.